Abicii/Hackerrank-DIY/Readme.md

 Just a fun project trying to replicate the working of a code editor on competitive programming sites ,

+Aim was to create a python script that prints out a programming question and takes python code as input and verifies if the answer is correct or not .

 Working :

 Two python files are used